twilio-professional-services/flex-project-template/docs/docs/feature-library/queues-view-data-tiles.md

  that are used to enhance the display of the individual activities.
 * In the `queuesStatsColumns`, enable the additional queue metrics (assigned & wrapping tasks) to display.

 * You can also enable the Task Summary tile (on the Teams View) to show a breakdown of the active tasks counts by Channel and Team.
-Select which channels to display by setting `taskCount: true`.
+Select which channels to display by setting `teamsTaskSummary: true`.
 * When enabling the Team Activity data tile, also configure the activity names to match the TaskRouter Activities in your workspace.

 Note: The Teams View can only display up to 200 agents, so the worker data available for aggregation is limited to this data set.